-Report Due Date: December 1, 2014
+Report Due Date: April 1, 2015

-1. Project Title: New Mexico statewide water assessment: Assessment of Spatiotemporal Groundwater Level Changes Throughout New Mexico

-2. Investigators (names, university/agency): Kenneth C. Carroll NMSU; Stacy Timmons, New Mexico Bureau of Geology and Mineral Resources; Matt Ely, USGS; Mike Johnson, Hydrology Bureau, New Mexico Office of the State Engineer; and Nathan Myers, USGS.

-3. Brief description of project, research objectives, and impacts on New Mexico (provide performance measures and outcomes):
+- 1. Project Title: New Mexico statewide water assessment: Assessment of Spatiotemporal Groundwater Level Changes Throughout New Mexico - 2.
+Investigators (names, university/agency): Kenneth C. Carroll NMSU; Stacy Timmons, New Mexico Bureau of Geology and Mineral Resources; Matt Ely, USGS; Mike Johnson, Hydrology Bureau, New Mexico Office of the State Engineer; and Nathan Myers, USGS. - 3.
+Brief description of project, research objectives, and impacts on New Mexico (provide performance measures and outcomes):

-Fundamentally, fluctuations in groundwater levels reflect changes to the total water storage within an aquifer or aquifer system, which can highlight changes in either recharge or discharge to an aquifer.
+Fundamentally, fluctuations in groundwater levels reflect changes to the total water storage within an aquifer or aquifer system, which can highlight changes in either recharge or discharge.
 As groundwater is an important freshwater resource for both agriculture and municipal use in New Mexico, tracking and understanding changes in groundwater levels is beneficial for the overall assessment of freshwater resource allocation.
 More importantly, identifying localized changes in groundwater trends on a regional to statewide scale can help identify potential areas of current or future water stress, where groundwater is being mined instead of being pumped at a sustainable rate.

 The hypothesis evaluated herein is that the spatial distribution and magnitude of change in groundwater elevation can be assessed and will support the evaluation of groundwater pumping change on the potential depletion of groundwater as a resource.
 The objectives of this study are to 1) transmit data from a groundwater database into a Geographic Information System (GIS) to map out the spatial distribution of groundwater level changes for visual and spatial analysis, 2) calculate groundwater elevation, change in groundwater elevation, and change in groundwater pumping and population, and 3) evaluate the potential impact of increased groundwater pumping on changes in groundwater elevation.
-The potential impact will be evaluated through comparisons of changes in groundwater elevation change and groundwater pumping through space and over time.
+The potential impact is being evaluated through comparisons of changes in groundwater elevation change and groundwater pumping through space and over time.

-This work will help illuminate changes in water levels on a state wide scale, while also highlighting data gaps where future work is needed.
-In many regions of New Mexico, water levels are declining, but the data have not been compiled and analyzed to quantify regional changes in groundwater levels.
-Specifically, this project aims to update statewide groundwater level maps and to quantify the change in groundwater levels from 1994 to 2014, showing intermediate times with corresponding groundwater levels, within the state of New Mexico.
-As a result of this project, regional to statewide scale maps of groundwater levels and changes in groundwater level will be produced alongside a spatial database containing groundwater level data for New Mexico.
-Additionally, this project will attempt to identify trends in population increase, change in land use, or other possible causes for groundwater depletion by creating maps comparing changes in groundwater levels with changes in the external variables mentioned above.
+This work is helping to illuminate changes in water levels on a state wide scale, while also highlighting data gaps where future work is needed.
+In many regions of New Mexico, water levels are declining, but until now the data have not been compiled and analyzed to quantify regional changes in groundwater levels.
+Specifically, this project aims to update statewide groundwater level maps and to quantify the change in groundwater levels from 1970 to 2014, over 5 year time intervals, within the state of New Mexico.
+As a result of this project, regional to statewide scale maps of changes in groundwater levels are being produced alongside a spatial database containing groundwater level data for New Mexico.
+Additionally, this project is attempting to identify trends in groundwater use, population increase, change in land use, or other possible causes for changes in groundwater levels by creating maps comparing changes in groundwater levels with changes in the external variables mentioned above.